 An increasing need for higher business agility, as it ranks higher on the corporate agenda in this age of digital transformation, remains one of the key drivers in the growing interest regarding cloud services.
-As each year, cloud computing tops the ‘technology prediction lists’ in 2014 again.
+As each year, the cloud tops the ‘technology prediction lists’ in 2014 again.

 However, each year the tone continues to change as well, with less ‘cloud vapor’ and more focus on ‘business’, driving the de facto dominance of a hybrid cloud deployment model in most organizations.
 According to Forrester’s Craig LeClair, infrastructure elasticity should be seen as an enabler for other dimensions that make the business more agile and higher performing.